Tretinoin: What is it? Benefits? How to Use it, and Everything Else.

 To reduce the side effects, simply begin incorporating it into your skincare routine more slowly.
 You can start using it once or twice a week and work your way up.
 For example, on week one use it Monday and Thursday.
 Week two on Monday, Thursday, and Saturday.
 Week three Monday, Wednesday, Friday, Sunday.
-And so on and so forth.
-Using products containing Niacinamide (e.g. CeraVe PM) have been shown to minimize its irritating effects.
-(30)
+So on and so forth.

 Because tretinoin will increase your sensitivity to the sun, it’s important that you wear sunscreen!
-For this reason, it’s better to apply it at night.
+And last but not least, make sure to apply it at night!
+Tretinoin degrades in sunlight.

 Where Can I Buy Tretinoin?

 Unfortunately tretinoin is a prescription only drug, meaning you need a dermatologist’s referral to get it.
 However, you might have some luck finding it on the bay of e… if you catch my drift.
 Alternatively, you can try getting a tretinoin prescription from curology.

 If you can’t find it online or don’t have access to a dermatologist, you can always opt out for over the counter retinoid products.
 These are generally weaker but have a lot of the same benefits, and is a good place to start if you’ve never used retinoids before.
 J

 ust because it’s weaker, doesn’t mean it isn’t potent!
 If you decide to dabble with retinoids start slowly and patch test first!
 Two products I know that can be found on amazon and have retinol are Missha’s Time Revolution Night Repair Serum, and Paula’s Choice CLINICAL 1% Retinol Treatment.

 UPDATE: and now you can get Differin!
 It’s a prescription strength retinoid that I”m currently using.